Article provided by Kate Palmer, Associate Director of Advisory at Peninsula

 According to a survey by private midwifery services specialist Private Midwives, employers are making it difficult for women and their partners to take time out of work to attend vital midwife appointments.

-300 UK mums who have given birth in the past five years took part in the survey, they also found that more than 1 in 4 (28%) women said their partner was unable to attend midwife appointments due to their workplaces not granting the necessary time off.
-The research also revealed that 25% of respondents said that their partner was unable to be involved in the pregnancy as much as they wished.
+300 UK mums who have given birth in the past five years took part in the survey, they also found that more than one in four (28 per cent) women said their partner was unable to attend midwife appointments due to their workplaces not granting the necessary time off.
+The research also revealed that 25 per cent of respondents said that their partner was unable to be involved in the pregnancy as much as they wished.
 So what are employees entitled to?

 Employees, including mothers, fathers and partners, have the right to take time off to attend antenatal appointments from day one of their employment.
 This right also extends to agency workers after they have completed 12 weeks with the same end-user.
 Employers must be prepared to facilitate this in the workplace and take steps to ensure that workplace policies fully outline these legal entitlements.